On the cabling of non-involutive set-theoretic solutions of the Yang--Baxter equation: Preliminaries

-Finally, to link a solution and its injectivization, it is crucial to understand the cancellative congruence of $M(X,r)$.
-Indeed, two elements in $X$ are identified in $G(X,r)$ if they appear as a tuple in the cancellative congruence.
-To recall the cancellative congruence, determined in \cite{colazzo2023structure}, we need the so-called Dehornoy class of a solution.
-In \cite{jespers2019structure, MR3974961} it was shown, for a solution $(X,r)$, there exists a positive integer $d$ such that $\sigma_{dx}=\id_M=\lambda_{dx}$ for all $x\in X$, where $dx$ denotes the $d$-multiple in $(M,+)$.
-The least such positive integer $d$ is called the \emph{Dehornoy class} of $(X,r)$.
-This allows to determine the cancellative congruence of $M(X,r)$.
+Finally, to relate a solution to its injectivization, it is crucial to understand the \emph{cancellative congruence} of $M(X,r)$.
+Indeed, two elements of $X$ are identified in $G(X,r)$ precisely when they are equivalent as a pair under this congruence on $M(X,r)$.
+To recall the cancellative congruence (determined in \cite{colazzo2023structure}), we first need the Dehornoy class.
+It was shown in \cite{jespers2019structure,MR3974961} that for any solution $(X,r)$ there exists a positive integer $d$ such that $\sigma_{dx}=\id_M=\lambda_{dx}$ for all $x\in X$, where $dx$ denotes the $d$-multiple in $(M,+)$.
+The least such $d$ is called the \emph{Dehornoy class} of $(X,r)$.
+Knowing $d$ allows one to describe explicitly the cancellative congruence of $M(X,r)$.

 \begin{prop} Denote $X=\left\lbrace x_1,...,x_n\right\rbrace$.
 Then, the cancellative congruence for $M(X,r)$ is given by where $l$ is a particular positive integer depending on the solution, $z=dx_1+...+dx_n$ and $d$ is the Dehornoy class of $(X,r)$. \end{prop}